shateks/ibh-link-s7-python-app/README.md

 * range of variation - is the range of allowed entries by user it refers mainly to QLineEdit.
 If not specified, maximal and minimal "interpretation of bytes" type will be used.

-###DEBUG tab
+### DEBUG tab
-If in "config.ini" \[DBEUG\] console=True, than DEBUG tab will be shown.
+If in "config.ini" \[DBEUG\] console=True, then DEBUG tab will be shown.
 It is helpful in screen/widget debugging because there is logged parsing of "whatsThis" properties, and adding actions to GUI elements.